Labirintami/doc/docs/menu/configuring_menu_items.md

-List of Menu Controls
 ---
-sidebar_label:
+sidebar_label: List of Menu Controls
-title:
+title: List of Menu Controls
 ---

 In this article you'll find the controls you can use in dhtmlxMenu.
 Their descriptions contain lists of attributes and examples of adding the controls into Menu on the fly.